-Strong incentives currently exist for boarding housing owing to their social benefits.
+Strong incentives currently exist for boarding houses, owing to their social benefits.
 Council can investigate an expansion of the incentives for boarding housing to co-living housing (provided the development meets the standards laid out in the Housing SEPP) to increase market delivery of the typology and associated diverse low-cost market dwellings.
 This can be done through the LEP.

 For early career essential workers moving out of home, co-living housing can provide affordable rental accommodation in areas which would otherwise be unavailable.
-These workers would be on lower incomes (for example, the average income of a retail trade worker is \$650-\$799 a week) however they would also need to locate close to their places of employment, often in higher cost city and town centres.
+These workers would be on lower incomes (for example, the average income of a retail trade worker is \$650-\$799 a week), but would need to locate close to their places of employment, making affordable co-living housing a desirable option.